Weaving Terrycloth is a little different than other textile weaves...

-Samuel Holt was the first to weave terry in cotton in 1848.
+- In 1848, Samuel Holt became known as the first person to weave terry in cotton.

-This process can be applied to both sides of the fabric giving a terry (looped) surface on either both sides or a single side of the towel.
+Keep in mind that this process can be applied to both sides of the fabric.
+The result is a terry (looped) surface on both sides, or a on single side of the towel.

 Have questions, send us an email or give us a call.